akash498/VenderSC/backend-classes/README.txt

 		The business's bio needs to be changed to the new bio.
 The servlet file has more details on this.

-	Edit Product: Status - Not Started
+	Edit Product: Status - Incomplete

-		This button has not been worked on yet.
-Please update.
+		This button needs to be modified so it interacts with the business that is currently logged in.
+More details are in the servlet.

-	Remove Product: Status - Not Started
+	Remove Product: Status - Incomplete

-		This Button has not been worked on yet.
-Please update.
+		This button needs to be modified so it interacts with the business that is currently logged in.
+More details are in the servlet.

-	Add Product: Status - Not Started
+	Add Product: Status - Incomplete

-		This button has not been worked on yet.
-Please update.
+		This button needs to be modified so it interacts with the business that is currently logged in.
+More details are in the servlet.

 BusinessHomePage.jsp: Status - Incomplete

 	NOTE (11/29/12019): the frontend aspect of this file was updated so please copy over the updated jsp AND css files associated.

+	NOTE #2: The buttons are complete from the jsp side.
+The servlet aspect of each button is not complete.
+See the servlet for more details.

 	Loading Business Info: Status - Incomplete

-		I beleive that Josh was working on this, however I am not sure.
-Please update.
+		The business information needs to be parsed and generate the information needed by this page.

-	Edit Bio Button: Status - Incomplete
+	Edit Bio Button: Status - Complete

-		This page has had a change in implementation for the edit bio aspect.
-The bio is now a text field that can be edited and by pressing the edit button, the new text should become the new bio and the user should be redirected back to BusinessHomePage.jsp with a new bio.
+		This button works as it should.

-	Email Button: Status - Incomplete
+	Email Button: Status - Complete

-		This button is implemented to send an email, however the business parsing needs to be implemented and tested.
+		This button works as it should.

-	Edit Product: Status - Not Started
+	Edit Product: Status - Complete

-		This button has not been worked on yet.
-Please update.
+		This button works as it should.

-	Remove Product: Status - Not Started
+	Remove Product: Status - Complete

-		This Button has not been worked on yet.
-Please update.
+		This button works as it should.

-	Add Product: Status - Not Started
+	Add Product: Status - Complete

-		This button has not been worked on yet.
-Please update.
+		This button works as it should.

 Email_Thread: Status - Complete!